amwebexpert/guess_the_text/README.md

 - create a branch
 - adjust the semversion of `pubspec.yaml` first
 - execute the script: `./scripts/build-android.sh`.
 Then the android bundle will be available under `/build/app/outputs/bundle/release/app-release.aab` folder.
-- publish the `.app` file to Google Play
+- publish the app on Google Play by uploading the `.abb` file from the Google Play Console

 ## Build & Run Linux build